Business Global Advantage Program with GAV

-The UCF College of Business Administration has partnered with Global Academic Ventures (GAV) to offer a unique Winter Break study abroad program called “Doing Business in Hong Kong,” December 10-21.
+The UCF College of Business Administration has partnered with Global Academic Ventures (GAV) to offer a unique Winter Break study abroad program called “Doing Business in Hong Kong,” and a Maymester program called "Doing Business in Australia."

-This intensive course is designed to provide an in-depth understanding of current business environment in Hong Kong by examining the political, economic, social, cultural, and legal factors through lectures, case studies, and meetings with business executives.
-By studying the competitive advantage of major industries in Hong Kong, including financial, logistics, trading, and professional services, this course will help you discover opportunities in startup business concepts or employment prospects from the unique Hong Kong – China connection.
+This intensive course is designed to provide an in-depth understanding of current business environment in these locations by examining the political, economic, social, cultural, and legal factors through lectures, case studies, and meetings with business executives.
+By studying the competitive advantage of major industries, including financial, logistics, trading, and professional services, this course will help you discover opportunities in startup business concepts or employment prospects from a unique perspective.
 There will be a very heavy emphasis on guest speakers and company presentations that will be arranged for the visiting delegations by AIIHK.

 Earn 3 credits for your major (satisfies an Upper-Level Business Elective).